novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-203.md

 "Long time no see.
 Hahaha."

-Son Joong-ui, and the Japanese investors he brought along.
+Son Jung-yi, and the Japanese investors he brought along.

 The third were the so-called underground financiers.